JellYouness/Deftar_Backend-main/README.md

 - All API responses are in JSON format
 - Error handling includes appropriate HTTP status codes

-## Migration from Express.js
+## Architecture

-This Next.js version maintains the same API structure as the original Express.js application, with the following changes:
+This Next.js application is built with the following architecture:

-- Routes are now API routes in the `app/api/` directory
+- API routes are located in the `app/api/` directory
-- File uploads use FormData instead of Multer
+- File uploads use FormData for handling multipart data
 - Database queries use PostgreSQL syntax
 - CORS is handled via middleware
 - Static file serving is handled via API routes